Best bank accounts

 We've ranked the best basic current accounts by bank customer satisfaction as voted by the general public.

 The new basic bank accounts at a glance:

 - Fees for failed payments have been scrapped

-- Providers must offer you a debit card to access the entire ATM network and make payments in stores and online
+- Providers must offer you a debit card to withdraw cash and make payments in stores and online

-- All basic accounts must offer direct debits and standing orders as payment methods
+- They must also let you set up direct debits and standing orders

 - You can deposit money and withdraw cash over the counter at any Post Office or bank branch, on the same terms as other personal current account customers

 - Banks will review their basic accounts and may move you on to a more appropriate current account if your financial circumstances change (they must give at least two months written notice)

 |Provider||Min age||ATM limit||Opening the account||Mobile banking||Android Pay||Apple Pay||Customer score|